fmrtl73/pxdocs/content/key-management/vault/vol-enc/_index.md

     With Portworx, you can create two types of encrypted volumes:

    * **Encrypted Volumes**.
 You can access a regular volume from a single node.
    * **Shared Encrypted Volumes**.
-You can access an encrypted shared volume from multiple nodes.
+You can access an encrypted sharedv4 volume from multiple nodes.

-    To create a **shared encrypted volume**, you must specify the `--shared` parameter as follows:
+    To create a **shared encrypted volume**, you must specify the `--sharedv4` parameter as follows:

     ```text
-    pxctl volume create --shared --secret_key key1 --secure enc_shared_vol
+    pxctl volume create --sharedv4 --secret_key key1 --secure enc_shared_vol
     ```

     ```output